top of page

 Water or chicken stock, as needed

-Dry roast all of the spice mix ingredients, except the rose petals, individually till they are aromatic and lightly colored.
+Dry roast all of the spice mix ingredients, except the rose petals, individually until aromatic and lightly colored.
 Cool and grind into a fine powder in a coffee or spice mill.
-It is ok if the poppy seeds do not get ground up completely, they add a nice pop to the sauce.
+It is okay if the poppy seeds do not get ground up completely; they add a nice pop to the sauce.

-Heat the oil in a frying pan and sauté the onions on medium heat till lightly colored.
+Heat the oil in a frying pan and sauté the onions on medium heat until lightly coloured.
 Remove and cool.
-Add to a small blender with the garlic, ginger, lime juice, yogurt and salt and grind to a smooth paste.
+Add the garlic, ginger, lime juice, yoghurt, and salt to a small blender and grind to a smooth paste.

 In a wide bowl, mix the onion paste with the ground spices.
-Score the meat with a sharp knife all over.
-Rub the spice paste into the lamb getting it onto the scores and pockets.
+Score the meat all over with a sharp knife.
+Rub the spice paste into the lamb, getting it onto the scores and pockets.
 Marinate for at least 3 hours, but overnight is strongly preferred.

 Heat the oven to 350 F.

-Add the meat and all the marinade to an oven proof pot.
-Add water or stock till the meat is just submerged.
+Add the meat and all the marinade to an oven-proof pot.
+Add water or stock until the meat is just submerged.
 Bring to a boil on the stove and place in the oven for 3 hours.
 Check the meat and rotate it every 45 minutes.
-In the 3rd hour the liquids may dry out, add a touch of water or stock as needed.
+In the third hour, the liquids may dry out.
+Add a touch of water or stock as needed.
 The meat should be well cooked and drop off the bone when ready.
 Taste and adjust salt if needed.

 Cool and shred the meat with your fingers.
 Mix in with the cooked curry paste.

 To serve, add the meat to a shallow dish with the bone visible if desired.
-Serve with rumali roti, lettuce, schug and pomegranate and mint raita.
+Serve with rumali roti, lettuce, Schug, pomegranate, and mint raita.

 • Facebook